 “There appears to be no appetite for enforcement in relation to these important international law obligations,” she said.
 “Unless coherent and coordinated action is taken between the two jurisdictions, environmental harms from ammonia will continue.”

 According to Elaine McGoff, An Taisce’s ecologist, until authorities take a more serious look at the problem, there will remain a “massive range of protected areas along the border counties hugely impacted by ammonia.

 “We should be looking at how far the ammonia goes and that’s not happening.
 Our most precious species and habitats have just been ruined by this – and nobody seems to be paying any attention.”

-This article was written by Niall Sargent of Noteworthy.
+This investigation was written by Niall Sargent of Noteworthy.
 It was proposed and co-funded by you, our readers.
-This article was developed with the support of Journalismfund.eu as part of a cross-border project with The Detail and The Guardian.
+This article was developed with the support of Journalismfund.eu as part of a cross-border project with Rory Winters, Luke Butterly and Tommy Greene for The Detail and Ella McSweeney for The Guardian.